 PARISHES AND MIGRATION

-Our annual symposium will take place at the University of Warwick on Saturday 12 May 2018 10.30-18.00.
-It explores developments and historiographical trends linking parishes and migration from different perspectives.
-This includes classic demographic approaches as well as new insights inspired by cultural and global history.
-We are delighted to announce our keynote address:
+Our annual symposium took place at the University of Warwick on Saturday 12 May 2018.
+It explored developments and historiographical trends linking parishes and migration from different perspectives.
+This included classic demographic approaches as well as new insights inspired by cultural and global history.
+Our keynote address was:

 '55 years since Laslett's "Clayworth and Cogenhoe": What have we learned about pre-modern mobility?'

-Organized in conjunction with the Marie Skłodowska-Curie project ‘Migration in the Early Modern World’ (MIGMED), the Symposium features contributions on British, German and Middle Eastern parishes from postgraduates, early career researchers and faculty staff whose research intersects with these themes:
+Organized in conjunction with the Marie Skłodowska-Curie project ‘Migration in the Early Modern World’ (MIGMED), the Symposium featured contributions on British and Palestine parishes from research students and postdocs whose research intersects with these themes: